 Mentioned below are some features of BOM module of a Manufacturing ERP:

-- Defines intermediate and Finished BOMs
+- Describes intermediate and Finished BOMs

 - Flexibility to define Fill Level in desired unit of measurement